School-based apprenticeships and traineeships

 Business cases for students outside Years 10, 11 and 12

-Students enrolled and attending school in a year other than 10, 11 or 12 will be considered to undertake a SAT, provided a business case has been approved
+Students enrolled and attending school in a year other than 10, 11 or 12 may be considered to undertake a SAT, provided a business case has been approved

 prior to commencing.

-For details on the requirements of a business case, contact Apprenticeships Info.
+For details on the requirements of a business case, contact the department.

 Specific information relating to electrotechnology apprenticeships

 Entry into electrotechnology apprenticeships is limited to students in Years 11 and 12 only.
-There are a number of criteria required of students wishing to pursue a school-based apprenticeship in the electrotechnology field.
-These requirements are listed against the chosen qualification on the Queensland Training Information Service (QTIS) website.
+Particular requirements apply to school-based apprenticeships in the electrotechnology field, and these are listed against the electrotechnology qualifications on the Queensland Training Information Service (QTIS) website.

 For further information